dwiagungfebriyanto/transkripsi-playwright-automation/README.md

 2. Once authenticated, the signed-in session is saved in the `setup/storage-state.json` file.
 3. After successful authentication, the tests will run and utilize the saved signed-in state to avoid re-authenticating on every test execution.
 4. To speed up future test runs, you can skip the authentication process by setting the `SKIP_AUTH=true` option in the CLI.
 This option will work if the signed-in state file (`setup/storage-state.json`) already exists.
+5. To re-run the authentication process, set `SKIP_AUTH=false`.
+This will force the system to go through the authentication process again before running the tests.

 The authentication process implemented in this project is based on the work done by [adequatica/ui-testing-auth](https://github.com/adequatica/ui-testing-auth).